How To Feed A Loon

 The shrimp will begin to curl up and turn pink.

-EXPERT TIP: Once the shrimp is pink all over, be sure to remove them with a slotted spoon immediately.
-Overcooking the shrimp will result in an unpleasant rubbery texture.
+EXPERT TIP: Once the shrimp are pink all over, be sure to remove them with a slotted spoon immediately.
+Overcooking the shrimp will result in an unpleasant, rubbery texture.

 A wooden spoon stirring shrimp that has been sautéd with herbs in a large stainless steel skillet.